kodecocodes/swift-algorithm-club/README.markdown

 - Knuth-Morris-Pratt
 - Rabin-Karp
 - [Longest Common Subsequence](Longest Common Subsequence/).
 Find the longest sequence of characters that appear in the same order in both strings.
+- [Z-Algorithm](Z-Algorithm/).
+Finds all instances of a pattern in a String, and returns the indexes of where the pattern starts within the String.

 ### Sorting